instructure/test_advisory_board/pact/README.md

 - [Official Pact documentation]
 - [Martin Fowler's article on CDC]
+- [mikey's presentation on Testing Contracts with Pact]
-- [mikey's presentation on Testing Microservices with Pact]
+- [mikey's other presentation on Testing Microservices with Pact]

 ## FAQ

+### What's the ultimate vision for Pact at Instructure?

+[Pact Nirvana!]

 ### How does Pact fit in with the development of new features?

-The answer depends on the team, but remember these two fundamentals:

-1. You should not be committing functionality to the master branch of the consumer before it can be supported by the provider.
-2. The functionality of the provider should still be driven by the needs of the consumer.
+The answer depends on the team, but remember: The needs of the consumer should drive the functionality of the provider.

-With those principles in mind, here are patterns others have followed with
-success:
+Where teams use feature flags (and most do at Instructure), the Canvas Pact Team has devised an approach that should work well!
+More to come as the process is built and ironed out.

-- [Development Workflow with Pact]
+Where teams use feature branches, this may be helpful: [Development Workflow with Pact]

 ### How can I use Pact to ensure backwards compatibility between API providers and consumers?